cerberustesting/cerberus-core/images/cerberus-as-glassfish/README.md

 ## Prerequisites

-From the [1.1.9](https://github.com/cerberustesting/cerberus-docker/blob/master/images/cerberus-as-glassfish/1.1.9/Dockerfile) version, the `cerberus-as-glassfish` is only compatible with the [MySQL](http://www.mysql.com/) dialect, so only usable by linking to the [`cerberus-db-mysql`](https://github.com/cerberustesting/cerberus-docker/tree/master/images/cerberus-db-mysql) Cerberus database image.
+This image needs to be linked to a Cerberus database image, as [`cerberus-db-mysql`](https://github.com/cerberustesting/cerberus-docker/tree/master/images/cerberus-db-mysql).
 See the `DATABASE_*` environment variables bellow for more details.

+Note, from the [1.1.9](https://github.com/cerberustesting/cerberus-docker/blob/master/images/cerberus-as-glassfish/1.1.9/Dockerfile) version, the `cerberus-as-glassfish` is only compatible with the [MySQL](http://www.mysql.com/) dialect, so only usable by linking to the [`cerberus-db-mysql`](https://github.com/cerberustesting/cerberus-docker/tree/master/images/cerberus-db-mysql) Cerberus database image.

 ## How to run this image